ARM-software/arm-trusted-firmware/docs/about/lts.rst

 Playbook for new releases
 -------------------------
+To create a new LTS major release branch (e.g. ``lts-v2.14``), first update ``.github/dependabot.yml`` on the main development branch to add the corresponding ``target-branch`` entries for that new LTS branch.
+Once this change is merged through ``review.trustedfirmware.org`` and mirrored to GitHub ``master``, Dependabot can open branch-specific dependency update pull requests for the new LTS branch.
+Mirror the dependency ecosystems and directories used by the other active LTS branches as appropriate for the new release.

 To make a new minor release (e.g. 2.x.y → 2.x.y+1), follow these steps.

 #.
 Every Friday, LTS maintainers receive a triage report email (subject: “TF-A